-3. Beginning on the 21st and for the foreseeable future, service times will be 9 and 10:45 in order to give us extra time to clean between services.
+Beginning June 21st and for the foreseeable future, service times will be 9 and 10:45 in order to give us extra time to clean between services.
 We are offering children’s ministry at both services.
 There are more details about kid’s ministry later in this letter.
-We are not setting up the chairs to social distance.
-We are taking a few out, but we could not really functionally meet and practice strict social distancing without doing more than two services.
+We have taken out several chairs so people can spread out and feel more comfortable during our services.
 Here are adjustments we are making/precautions we are taking as we resume meeting inside:

 - We strongly encourage you to give people as much personal space as possible and avoid hugging and hand shaking.